-- (2) In relation to a Work Premises that is an abattoir, meat processing facility, poultry processing facility, seafood processing facility, warehousing and distribution centres, supermarket Work Premises, or a perishable food Work Premises that is a chilled distribution facility, an employer must: - (a) arrange operations at the Work Premises (except in relation to a warehousing and distribution centre Work Premises, supermarket Work Premises and perishable food Work Premises) so as to have workers working consistently with the same group of other workers where reasonably practicable, including (but not limited to): - (i) developing separate shifts in a way that minimises physical interactions between groups of workers attending different shifts; - (ii) separating workers into work areas; - (iii) dividing work areas up further into separate teams; - (iv) providing separate break areas for the separate teams; - (v) requiring teams to use separate entrances and exits from other teams; - (vi) where workers are from the same household, ensuring they work in the same shift and work area; and - (b) provide regular training to workers (except in relation to warehousing and distribution centre Work Premises) (including, but not limited to, an induction for all workers commencing at, or returning to, the Work Premises) that covers: - (i) good hygiene practices; and - (ii) advising workers not to attend the Work Premises when unwell; and - (iii) where applicable, compliance with the requirements of subclause (2)(a).
+- (2) In relation to a Work Premises that is an abattoir, meat processing facility, poultry processing facility, seafood processing facility, warehousing and distribution centres, supermarket Work Premises, or a perishable food Work Premises that is a chilled distribution facility, an employer must: - (a) arrange operations at the Work Premises (except in relation to a warehousing and distribution centre Work Premises, supermarket Work Premises and perishable food Work Premises) so as to have workers working consistently with the same group of other workers where reasonably practicable, including (but not limited to): - (i) developing separate shifts in a way that minimises physical interactions between groups of workers attending different shifts; - (ii) separating workers into work areas; - (iii) dividing work areas up further into separate teams; - (iv) providing separate break areas for the separate teams; - (v) requiring teams to use separate entrances and exits from other teams; - (vi) where workers are from the same household, ensuring they work in the same shift and work area. - (2A) In relation to a Work Premises that is an abattoir, meat processing facility, poultry processing facility, seafood processing facility, warehousing and distribution centres, supermarket Work Premises, or a perishable food Work Premises, an employer must: - (a) provide regular training to workers (including, but not limited to, an induction for all workers commencing at, or returning to, the Work Premises) that covers: - (i) good hygiene practices; and - (ii) advising workers not to attend the Work Premises when unwell; and - (iii) where applicable, compliance with the requirements of subclause (2) (a); and - (b) for a Work Premises in Metropolitan Melbourne, designate an employee or employees as a COVID Marshal: - (i) whose role is to monitor compliance with these directions, including (but not limited to) physical distancing requirements; and - (ii) who has successfully completed training provided by the employer that is in accordance with guidance from the Department; and - (iii) who is at the Work Premises whenever workers are on site.